Currently Browsing:Infectious Diseases

 - Who have never had a TB skin test

 For skin testing in children, the American Academy of Pediatrics recommends testing:

-If the child is thought to have been exposed in the last five years
+- If the child is thought to have been exposed in the last 5 years

 Treatment may include:

 - Short-term hospitalization